jasonsturges/mysql-dotnet-core/README.md

 > MySql.Data.MySqlClient.MySqlException (0x80004005): Specified key was too long; max key length is 3072 bytes

-To resolve this, add the following code within the ApplicationDbContext.cs `OnModelingCreating()`.
+To resolve this, add the following code within the ApplicationDbContext.cs `OnModelCreating()`.

     using Microsoft.AspNetCore.Identity;